CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-  inContext, // optional - adds individualParticipants for all individualParticipantIds withStatistics, // optional - adds events, machUps and statistics, e.g. 'winRatio' withOpponents, // optional - include opponent participantIds withMatchUps, // optional - include all matchUps in which the participant appears convertExtensions, // optional - BOOLEAN - convert extensions so _extensionName attributes policyDefinition, // optional - can accept a privacy policy to filter participant attributes participantFilters, // optional - filters
+  inContext, // optional - adds individualParticipants for all individualParticipantIds withStatistics, // optional - adds events, machUps and statistics, e.g. 'winRatio' withOpponents, // optional - include opponent participantIds withMatchUps, // optional - include all matchUps in which the participant appears, as well as potentialMatchUps convertExtensions, // optional - BOOLEAN - convert extensions so _extensionName attributes policyDefinition, // optional - can accept a privacy policy to filter participant attributes participantFilters, // optional - filters